 In the Ports window, locate the port you added - it should display the port name or IP address.
 Click into the checkbox beside it to select it, and then click on Apply to set the port.

 Figure 2: In this example, the printer port has been changed by selecting a USB Virtual printer port (e.g. USB001).

-If these steps fail, return to the following Related Article for a solution:
+If printing is possible but you continue to experience problems, return to the following Related Article for a solution: